Show Your Hand (album)

-Show Your Hand is the first album by Scottish funk band Average White Band, likely recorded at RG Jones Recording Studios, Wimbledon, London, and released in 1973 by MCA Records.
+Show Your Hand is the debut album by Scottish funk band Average White Band, likely recorded at RG Jones Recording Studios, Wimbledon, London, and released in 1973 by MCA Records.
 After the success of AWB, the album was re-issued in 1975 with a new title, Put It Where You Want It, a different opening track and new cover artwork.
 The re-issued version finally made it to the Billboard Top 200, peaking at No. 39, and No. 69 in Canada.